-Lesson Title: Mock Examination - Paper 3: Oral English (Sections 1-5) Theme: All Lesson Number: PHL4-L071 Class: SSS 4
+Lesson Title: Mock Examination - Theme: All

+Paper 3: Oral English (Sections 1-5)

+Class: SSS / Time: 40 minutes

-- 1. Complete a section of a mock WASSCE paper. - 2.
-Recognise and identify consonant sounds of the English alphabet in the initial, medial or final position of a word. - 3.
-Recognise and identify consonant cluster sounds in the initial, medial or final position of a word. - 4.
-Recognise and identify vowel sounds of the English alphabet in the initial, medial or final position of a word. - 5.
+Lesson Number: L4-L071 Learning Outcomes By the end of the lesson, pupils will be able to: Complete a section of a mock WASSCE paper.
+Recognise and identify consonant sounds of the English alphabet in the initial, medial or final position of a word.
+Recognise and identify consonant cluster sounds in the initial, medial or Class: SSS 4 Time: 40 minutes Preparation Practise reading the examination questions aloud.

+final position of a word.
+Recognise and identify vowel sounds of the English alphabet in the initial, medial or final position of a word.
 Recognise and identify rhyme patterns in words, phrases and sentences.